-The number of cases to be reviewed for alleged poor maternity care has now risen to 104.
+The number of cases to be reviewed for alleged poor maternity care by Shrewsbury and Telford Hospital Trust has now risen to 104.

 Senior midwife Donna Ockenden was appointed by the former health secretary Jeremy Hunt in January 2017 to review 23 cases of mother and baby deaths and injuries at hospitals in Shropshire.

 The Health Service Journal (HSJ) has revealed that the Shrewsbury and Telford Hospital Trust has written to 12 other families to seek permission for their care to be reviewed as there “may be potential for further learning”.